MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interfaces-in-al.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

 Interfaces in AL can be extended to allow additional changes to interfaces without changing the core functionality.
-For more information, see [Extending interfaces in AL](devenv-interfaces-in-al-extend.md).
+Learn more in [Extending interfaces in AL](devenv-interfaces-in-al-extend.md).

 ## Snippet support